 Is there any doubt in anybody's mind here that war produces pain?
 Think first of a shooting war—a war with knives, swords, spears, and bombs.
 Whatever kind of a war that it is, it produces fear.
 It produces pain.
 People become injured.
 They lose their blood.
 But the war that James is describing that produces strife within a congregation or within a family is going on within one's own mind.
 As James writes here, it breaks out in conflict within the congregation or within the family when Christians allow their human nature to gain the upper hand against the Spirit of God by giving into their mind's wrongful self-centered desires for satisfaction.

-I am now going to read how the Philips Translation translates James 4:1.
+I am now going to read the Philips Translation translation of that verse.
 This is really rich.
 It is so clear.

 James 4:1 [The Philips Translation] But what about the feuds and struggles that exist among you?
 Where do you suppose that they come from?
 Can't you see they arise from conflicting passions within yourself?